 Discovering an affair

-The initial discovery of an affair usually triggers powerful emotions for both partners such as anger, betrayal, shame, depression, guilt or remorse.
-It is usually difficult at this time to think clearly enough to make long-term decisions.
-Consider the following:
+The initial discovery of an affair usually triggers powerful emotions for both partners — shock, rage, betrayal, shame, depression, guilt, remorse.
+At this point, it''s important to proceed with caution:

 - Give each other space.
-The discovery of an affair is always intense.
+The discovery of an affair can be intense.
 You might find yourself acting erratically or unlike yourself as you attempt to grasp what has happened.
-Try to avoid emotionally intense discussions as you begin the healing process.
+Take a "timeout" when emotions are running high.

 Mending a broken marriage

 - Be accountable.
 If you were unfaithful, take responsibility for your actions.
-It is imperative, as difficult as it might be, to end the affair and stop all interaction or communication with the person.
+End the affair, and stop all interaction or communication with the person.
 If the affair involved a co-worker, limit contact strictly to business, or get another job.